LinSharp/yam/README.md

 Extended types are types, that need references to a custom function or class for decoding.

-- Object - An object is represented similary to dictionary.
+- Object/Struct - An object is represented similary to dictionary.
 Base key that starts with an exclamation mark - "!".
 Inner dictionary key names will be considered as member variable names of the object.
-Unlike a dictionary base key does not end with a column - ":".
+Unlike a dictionary, base key does not end with a column - ":".
-    A reference to a class with the same name is needed.
-By default parser will search for a decode() method inside the class and pass variables to it, if it does not find it, it will use the variables to instantiate the class.
+    A reference to a class with the same name is needed to instantiate the class.
     **Example:**
     ```
     !Object